 Sherrie Belton is the community engagement specialist at the Columbia Museum of Art.
 Over the last decade, she has facilitated hands-on learning experiences for a variety of audiences ranging from preschoolers to teachers, once serving as a trainer with the Center for Child Care Development.

 Katie Chandler is a visual arts teacher in the Columbia area.
-She has taught at the middle school level and currently teaches 9th – 12th grades at Westwood High School.
+She has taught at the middle school level and currently teaches 9th through 12th grades at Westwood High School.
 Chandler teaches Printmaking, Advanced Placement Art History, Art 1, and Art 2.
-She holds a Bachelor of Arts degree from Winthrop University in art history and a Master of Arts degree in teaching in art education from the University of South Carolina.
+She holds a Bachelor of Arts in art history from Winthrop University and a Master of Arts in teaching in art education from the University of South Carolina.

 Jaime Chason is a secondary arts educator in Lexington Richland School District Five.
 She grew up in Columbia and currently teaches AP 2D Art, Art History, Photography, 2D Design I, and Visual Arts Foundations at the same high school she attended 16 years ago.
 When she's not taking her art students to Europe, Chason enjoys painting, making wacky drawings, collage, and hanging out with her dog, Marnie.

 Katrina Hampton is a Columbia-based artist and teacher working across a variety of disciplines including printmaking, collage, painting, and mixed media.
 She currently teaches visual art at Westwood High School in Richland School District Two.
 Hampton has been an instructor with CMA summer camps since 2013.